 - Corruption and money laundering that can facilitate other crimes

 Establish and Implement International Commitments: International treaties establish shared rules for combating crime, and provide tools for legal cooperation in criminal cases among countries.
-On behalf of the United States INL negotiates treaty and regional commitments, such as the and the , and works with the Organization of American States, Council of Europe, Financial Action Task Force, G20, G7, Asia Pacific Economic Cooperation, and other international fora to monitor implementation.
+On behalf of the United States INL negotiates treaty and regional commitments, such as the UN Convention Against Corruption (UNCAC) and the UN Convention against Transnational Organized Crime (UNTOC) , and works with the Organization of American States, Council of Europe, Financial Action Task Force, G20, G7, Asia Pacific Economic Cooperation, and other international fora to monitor implementation.